 Gateway Program — Hudson Tunnel Project

-Under constructionTimeline: Construction began 2024; completion targeted ~2035
+Under constructionTimeline: Construction began 2024; first tunnel-boring expected mid–late 2026; completion targeted ~2035

 Impact: When complete, doubles trans-Hudson rail capacity.
-Existing tunnel can then be rehabilitated for the first time since it opened.
+The existing tunnel can then be rehabilitated for the first time since it opened.
 Long-term reliability improvements for all NJ Transit and Amtrak service into Penn Station.

-Adds four new Metro-North stations in the Bronx and brings Metro-North New Haven Line service into Penn Station for the first time, via the Hell Gate Bridge.
-Construction is well underway on the new Bronx stations.
+Adds four new ADA-accessible Metro-North stations in the East Bronx (Hunts Point, Parkchester/Van Nest, Morris Park, Co-op City) and brings Metro-North New Haven Line service into Penn Station for the first time, via Amtrak's Hell Gate Line.
+Construction is underway on the Bronx stations, but the timeline has slipped — hopes for limited service as early as 2027 are fading, with full completion now estimated around 2030.

 Impact: Once open, Connecticut and Westchester commuters get a one-seat ride to Penn Station instead of transferring at Grand Central.
 Adds significant Metro-North traffic to the Penn complex.